 Share the graphics, sample messages, and resources provided below on your social media channels to join the fight against stroke.

-Visit our photo album on Facebook for shareable social media graphics.
+Visit our photo album and video album on Facebook for shareable social media graphics.
 Use these graphics on World Stroke Day and beyond.

 Sample Social Messages

 - After decades of decline, progress in preventing stroke deaths in the U.S. has slowed.
 The good news?
 YOU have the power to make a difference.
 Get started today with new stroke data and prevention strategies for health systems, health professionals, and state health departments. #WorldStrokeDay http://bit.ly/2vUKTA4

 - Time lost is brain lost.
 Every minute counts when you or someone you know is having a stroke; that's why it's important to act F.A.S.T. and call 9-1-1 right away if you think someone might be having a stroke.
 Remember these important stroke warning signs. #WorldStrokeDay http://bit.ly/2wnw8T5